Tibetan Monasteries: top 10 must-visit monasteries for your Tibet travel

 Inside of Tashilunpo Monastery

 Getting there from Lhasa can be done easily by train from the capital to Shigatse, along the Lhasa-Shigatse Railway, or you can travel there as part of a longer tour.
-For the best experience at Tashilhunpo, the 5-day Shoton Festival Experience Tour gives you the unique opportunity to sit before the 26-meter gold Maitreya Buddha during one of the most important festival times in Tibet.
+For the best experience at Tashilhunpo, our the 8-day Tashilhunpo Festival Tour gives you an unrivaled experience of this vast monastery.

 Tibet Monasteries: The Must-Visit for EBC Travelers